Wadham College, Oxford: Ferdowsi Library

 The Ferdowsi Library (formerly the Ashraf Pahlavi Library) specialises in Persian literature, art, history, and culture.
 It possesses about 3,500 volumes, almost 800 manuscripts, about 200 lithographs in Arabic and Persian, and about 700 rare and early Armenian books, most of which were donated by Dr. Caro Minasian.

 At the end of the 1960s, the Warden, Maurice Bowra, President of the British Academy and one of the first co-founders of the British Institute of Persian Studies (BIPS), welcomed a donation to construct the building of the New Library in Wadham, where the emphasis would be given to Persian Studies and the post in Persian.
 Since then a special connection between Wadham and Iran has been established.

 The Wadham library building was initially funded by donations from the then (1976) Iranian ruling family, the Pahlavi dynasty.
 The funds were secured by Fellow and tutor in economics, Eprime Eshag.
 The building, with associated accommodation blocks, was designed by Gillespie, Kidd & Coia.
 Today the library is open 24/7 and has wireless connectivity throughout.

 Bowra Building

 The Bowra Building next to the Ferdowsi Library and Bar Quad was designed by Sir Richard MacCormac and opened in 1992.
-It includes a cafeteria, bar, seminar rooms, squash court and the Moser Theatre as well as student rooms.
+It includes a cafeteria, gym, seminar rooms, squash court and the Moser Theatre as well as student rooms.
+It also included a bar, which has since been moved to the Dr Lee Shau Kee Building and William Doo Undergraduate Centre.